 History Channel, The Learning Channel, SyFy, The Travel Channel,

 and PBS.
 She's been a judge on "Paranormal Challenge" and a regular

 guest on "Ghost Adventures" and the "Maury Show"s paranormal specials.

 also appears regularly on local Chicago television and radio and

 lectures throughout the year at various libraries, historical and

-professional societies.
-In addition to her books, Ursula is the author
+and the Chicago History Museum.
+In addition to her books, Ursula

 of numerous scholarly articles exploring the links between history and